Compare our best business loans

 Formerly the Recovery Loan Scheme, the Growth Guarantee Scheme comes with the same terms.
 It allows lenders to provide loans that are partially government backed to struggling businesses.
 If your business meets the relevant criteria you could borrow between £25,001 and £2m in the UK to help with rising cost pressures.

 The Recovery Loan Scheme was a vital lifeline for many businesses in the wake of COVID-19.
-With the scheme now extended and renamed the Growth Guarantee Scheme (GGS), it means more small businesses can seek help with the ongoing rise in costs and associated pressures.
+With the scheme now extended and renamed the Growth Guarantee Scheme (GGS), it means more small businesses can seek help during uncertain and challenging trading conditions.

 Risks to be aware of